tomasmo-dev/ConsolePlayer/README.md

 - ba.wav is only audio for win sound player

 # Changing output mode
-to change from notepad output to console find :
+to change from notepad output to console find (located in Program.cs) :

     private static void GetFrame(object sender, EventArgs e) {